General Admission Requirements for Non-Standard Term Format

 - Abnormal Psychology

 You may choose to remediate deficiencies prior to enrolling in the program.
 If you choose to enroll in the program prior to remediating these deficiencies, you will be required to take PSY 5001 Survey of Psychology I and/or PSY 5002 Survey of Psychology II.
 Credits earned will be in addition to published program requirements.

-You must submit the Miller Analogies Test (MAT) or Graduate Record Examination (GRE) results, which have been completed within one year of application.
+You must submit the Miller Analogies Test (MAT) or Graduate Record Examination (GRE) results, which have been completed within five years of application.
 Please arrange to have the report sent to the University of the Rockies Admissions Office.
-In no case will the MAT be the sole reason for not being selected for admission.
+In no case will the MAT or GRE be the sole reason for not being selected for admission.

-You must consent to a criminal background check at www.validityacademics.com indicating that you have had no felonies or misdemeanors that would preclude insurability or licensure as a psychotherapist.
+You must consent to a criminal background check at www.validityacademics.com indicating that you have had no felonies or misdemeanors that would preclude insurability, licensure as a psychotherapist, or working at the Rockies Counseling Center.
 Colorado may not license mental health providers who have had a felony conviction or who have had a court accept a nolo contendere plea to a felony if the felony is related to the ability to practice psychotherapy.

 University of the Rockies may accept non-traditional credit courses evaluated by American Council for Education (ACE) as a graduate-level equivalent on a course-by course basis.
 Students will be responsible for requesting military transcripts and/or ACE transcripts that may include graduate-level equivalent courses in order to be officially evaluated for course-specific transferability.